 - NAVAC NMV1

 Bluetooth is built-in and works with an app that can be installed on a smartphone with many added options such as record.

 The Bluetooth range is roughly 20-30 feet but can go farther at times.

-There is some comments online about it leaking along with the battery compartment hard to access but I had no issues.
+There are some comments online about it leaking along with the battery compartment being hard to access, but I had no issues.

-NAVAC is a company that makes many types HVAC equipment including the NMV1 micron gauge.
+NAVAC is a company that makes many types of HVAC equipment, including the NMV1 micron gauge.